MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ms.topic: how-to
 ---

-# Enterprise for IoT in the XDR portal
+# Enterprise for IoT in the Defender portal

 Extend Defender for IoT's agentless security features beyond OT environments to enterprise IoT devices by using enterprise IoT security with Microsoft Defender for Endpoint, and view related alerts, vulnerabilities, and recommendations for IoT devices in Microsoft Defender XDR.